NHMPPM

 Target beneficiaries: Farmers

-Tags: Horticulture, Nurseries, Grants, Planting Material, Tissue Culture, Farmers, Agriculture, Rajasthan, High-tech, Small Nurseries, Vegetative Propagation, Subsidy
+Tags: Horticulture, Nursery, Grants, Planting Material, Tissue Culture, Farmers, Agriculture, Rajasthan, High-tech, Small Nurseries, Vegetative Propagation, Direct Benefit Transfer

 Details

 The National Horticulture Mission aims to enhance the production capacity and quality of planting material through grants for establishing high-tech and small nurseries.
-For high-tech nurseries, the cost is set at ₹25 lakh per hectare, with a maximum grant of ₹40 lakh for up to 4 hectares, covering 40% of the cost.
+For high-tech nurseries, the cost per hectare is set at ₹2.5 million, with a maximum grant of ₹4 million for up to 4 hectares.
+The grant covers 40% of the cost, with a cap of ₹1 million per hectare.
 High-tech nurseries must produce 50,000 high-quality fruit plants per hectare annually using vegetative propagation methods.
-Facilities required include appropriate fencing, mother tree blocks of improved varieties, net houses, irrigation facilities, and high-tech greenhouses equipped with fogging and spraying systems.
-Small nurseries have a cost of ₹15 lakh per hectare, with a maximum grant of ₹7.5 lakh for up to 1 hectare, covering 50% of the cost, and must produce 25,000 high-quality fruit plants per hectare annually.
-The mission also supports the establishment of tissue culture units, providing grants for both new and existing units.
+Facilities required for high-tech nurseries include appropriate fencing, mother tree blocks of improved varieties, net houses, irrigation facilities, and high-tech greenhouses equipped with fogging and spraying systems.
+Small nurseries have a cost of ₹1.5 million per hectare, with a maximum grant of ₹750,000 for up to 1 hectare, covering 50% of the cost.
+They must produce 25,000 high-quality fruit plants per hectare annually using similar methods.
+The mission also supports the establishment and strengthening of tissue culture units, with grants available for both public and private sectors.

 Benefits

-- Grants for establishing high-tech nurseries up to ₹40 lakh
+- Grants for establishing high-tech nurseries up to ₹4 million

 - Support for tissue culture units